 What is H.265?

-H.265, or High-Efficiency Video Coding (HEVC) as it is sometimes referred to, is the latest standard in video coding and is an advancement of H.264, also known as Advanced Video Coding (AVC).
-The ultimate aim of this standard is to offer the same, or improved, picture quality but with increased compression efficiencies to make large data files more manageable and reduce the overall storage burden.
+H.265, or High-Efficiency Video Coding (HEVC) as it is sometimes referred to, is the latest standard in video coding and an advancement of H.264, also known as Advanced Video Coding (AVC).
+The ultimate aim of this standard is to offer the same or improved picture quality but with increased compression efficiencies to make large data files more manageable and reduce the overall storage burden.

 Estimates vary regarding the potential savings, as multiple factors will impact real-world results, but as a guideline, field tests commonly show that H.265 can decrease bit rate requirements and associated storage needs by approximately 30% with no perceived loss to video quality.
 Similarly, retaining the same bit rate enables much-improved image quality.